 As a matter of fact, I think I would be incredibly cross if my husband had, according to some tradition made up by a diamond corporation, shelled out a month of his salary on a diamond ring.
 As it is, neither of us wears a wedding ring, and we don’t feel any less married because of it.

 It sure tastes better than a diamond.
-Not that I ever ate one.

-A very simple dessert perfect to end your Valentine dinner.
+Cherry, honey and rum cake, a very simple dessert perfect to end your Valentine dinner.
 Once you try it you will be coming back for more.

 - 1.5 cups of flour